rudramodi27/rickdiculouslyEasy1/README.md

 *(The walkthrough includes exact commands, reasoning, and screenshots where applicable.)*

----

-## ⚠️ Disclaimer
-This repository is for **educational purposes only**.
-The walkthrough is intended to demonstrate learning outcomes related to Linux internals and CTF-style problem solving.

----

 ## 📜 License
 This project is licensed under the **MIT License**.